EspressoTime/SayCheese/README.md

 A new application to make your kids and pets actually look at the camera!

-## Do your pictures look like this?
+## Why can't your dog ever look at the camera?
 ![Alt text](https://i.imgur.com/xRpBJty.png "Camera Roll")

 ## With SayCheese you make sure they look at the camera!